sony/model_optimization/model_compression_toolkit/exporter/README.md

                                 save_model_path=keras_file_path)
 ```

-Notice that the fakely-quantized model has the same size as the quantized exportable model as weights data types are
+Notice that the model has the same size as the quantized exportable model as weights data types are
 float.

 #### Fakely-Quantized